Selling food online: how to start your business

 You can activate or change a payment provider from the Payment page of your Ecwid admin.
 You will see the most suitable payment provider available in your region, based on your preferences and location.

 You can take cash or accept credit cards in-person with card-readers for mobile.
-You can use Square reader or PayPal Here mobile Point of sale.
+You can also use Square reader.
 This is a great solution for delivery.
 A courier can connect the card reader with the Sell on the Go app (for iOS) and accept payments once they have delivered an order.
 Or a customer can pay you with a credit card when picking up the order.

 Set up a manual offline payment method and name it Cash or Pay with your card to a courier so that your customers can place the order and pay you when receiving the order.
 To make it more clear for customers, add an instruction to the payment method that will be displayed at the checkout.